 Our name is as basic as it gets, it’s Naam, which translates to ‘name’ in English.
 We chose it because it sounded memorable at first and kept it because it reminded us of the power of good branding.
-Something as simple as a recognizable combination of letters that has a completely new meaning with the right intent.
+Something as simple as a recognisable combination of letters that has a completely new meaning with the right intent.

-We’re hiring new people, investing in new equipment, knowledge and workflows, etc. We’re giving it our all to be able to create valuable digital products, and to subscribe to all those video streaming services without feeling guilty.
+Over the course of the years, we’ve been through a lot of changes.
+We’ve hired new people, invested in new equipment, knowledge, workflows, etc. We’re giving it our all to be able to create valuable digital products and to subscribe to all those video streaming services without feeling guilty.

 So, what am I talking about?
-Might be time to get to the point here.
+It might be time to get to the point here.
 We thought it would be good to write about our workflow and the value we create for those who don’t know who we are and what we do, or those that just want to know more.
 It’s all good, everyone is welcome to read this.
 It all boils down to a ‘how and what do we do’.

 Almost every client we work with is either a referral from a previous client (thank you, we will send you cake and alcohol if you make yourself known) or they’ve encountered our work or process via different channels (we love you too, don’t worry, cake and alcohol all round — limited supply only 😉 ).
 This is in essence where it starts.
 A potential client / new best friend reaches out to us and we answer the phone or mail in return.
 We are friendly, don’t worry.